-- o Enter the elevator lobby via either door. - Maintain physical distance within the elevator entrance and if necessary, continue the line-up just outside the elevator entrance area.
-Maximum occupancy in the lobby is limited to 3 people. - O Lineups are expected, especially at peak times (8, 8:30 and 9 am) - O Upon entering the elevator entrance, perform hand hygiene and don a face mask as physical distancing is not consistently achievable. - Face masks and ABHR dispensers will be available in the elevator lobbies on levels B2 and B3. - All occupants must be wearing a face mask before entering the elevators. - Occupancy will be limited to 2 people per elevator car at a time - Within the elevator cars, 'stand here' Xs will be made on the floors with painter tape in diametrically opposed corners
+- Enter the elevator lobby via either door. - Maintain physical distance within the elevator entrance and if necessary, continue the line-up just outside the elevator entrance area.
+Maximum occupancy in the lobby is limited to 3 people. - O Lineups are expected, especially at peak times (8, 8:30 and 9 am) - Upon entering the elevator entrance, perform hand hygiene and don a face mask as physical distancing is not consistently achievable. - Face masks and ABHR dispensers will be available in the elevator lobbies on levels B2 and B3.

+- All occupants must be wearing a face mask before entering the elevators. - Occupancy will be limited to 2 people per elevator car at a time - Within the elevator cars, 'stand here' markers have been applied to the floors in diametrically opposed corners